jkimlab/TAMA/README.md

         * Before running this command, you have to set the integrated TAMA database.
         * How to set the integrated TAMA database is described above.
-        * (Please check!)
-This requires more than 185GB of memory.
+        * [ PLEASE CHECK! ] This requires more than 185GB of memory.
           (Loading database for CLARK: approximately 155GB, Kraken: approximately 184GB)